CWSites/React-GitHub/README.md

 - Lazy loading of 8 repositories doesn't make sense.
 Instead utilized localStorage to make one call every hour.
 - Filter on name only
 - Chose not to spend too much time cleaning up filter menus due to time constraints
+- Spent 30 min troubleshooting `watchman` issue with hanging tests.
+- Wrote some basic tests but not extensive for time constraints

 ## Libraries Used